 Automatic Transmission Updates

-Pro’s and Con’s of Remanufactured (replacement) Transmission vs Rebuilding the Original
+Pro’s and Con’s of Remanufactured (replacement) Transmission vs Repairing (rebuild) the Original

 Remanufactured transmissions tend to be much more expensive.
 It may be the mark up of the transmission installer of the replacement transmission, or the transmission supplier who supplies the transmission to the installer.
+It could be that when buying a remanufactured transmission, you are buying parts that may not be needed to rebuild your original transmission.
+Inside a automatic transmission, there is typically over 700 individual pieces that make up the entire transmission.
+Most of these parts, 90% or more are reusable and do not fail.
 If a remanufactured transmission is available locally, it can be a quicker turn around on completion of repairs.
 When rebuilding the transmission in your vehicle, it will typically take 3-5 business days and sometimes more.
-In some cases a remanufactured transmission installer may be able to get a transmission locally and install it, saving rebuild time.
+In some cases a remanufactured transmission installer may be able to get a transmission locally and install it sooner, saving rebuild time.

-The warranty is typically very similar between the two.
-Most transmission rebuilding facilities have different warranties and transmission repair types to fit your repair needs.
-The warranty on a remanufactured (replacement) or rebuilt transmissions is always negotiable.
-Most transmission replace experts will pay the installer for the removal and installation of the transmission in the event of a warranty repair.
+The warranty is typically very similar between the two, but sometimes reman transmissions will carry a 3 year warranty or longer.
+Most rebuilt transmissions will carry a 1-2 year warranty.
+Remanufactured transmissions typically will carry a nationwide warranty.
+Most automatic transmission repair shops have different warranties and transmission repair types to fit your repair needs but typically only offer a local warranty.
+The warranty on a remanufactured (replacement) or a rebuilt transmission is always negotiable (try it).
+Most transmission remanufactures will pay the installer for the removal and installation of the transmission in the event of a warranty repair, some do not.
+Be certain to ask when purchasing a reman transmission what additional costs may be incurred in the event of a failure.
 Rebuilding your original transmission will usually include a warranty that includes the removal and installation in the event of a warranty claim.